bwang68/looking-time-recorder/docs/README.md

 1. Click "Start Recording" or press **Enter**
 2. Enter a name for the trial
-3. Press **Spacebar** when the child starts looking
+3. **Hold Spacebar** when the child is looking at the stimulus
-4. Press **Spacebar** again when the child looks away
+4. **Release Spacebar** when the child looks away
-5. Continue toggling as needed
+5. Continue holding/releasing as needed
 6. Click "End Recording" to save the trial
 7. Download the CSV file for analysis